What's your name?

 The product page is the last stop in the window shopping experience.
 Our hero knows what happens beyond the Add to Basket button:

 It’s Not the Whole Product Page

-In the course of testing various product page elements (layout, design, and description) we realized that the product description was making the biggest difference.
+In the course of testing various product page elements (layout, design, and description) we realized that the product description was the biggest needle-mover.

-Tweaks to the product description were causing massive differences in test outcomes.
+Tweaks to the product description were causing massive differences in test outcomes (18 case studies).

 And with that realization, we went from conversion optimizers to conversion optimizers who exclusively focused on product pages.